Cooperative intramolecular dynamics control the chain-length-dependent glass transition in polymers: Dynamic facilitation

-The resulting scenario is sketched in Fig.~5c.
-In regime I, \textit{intra}molecular dynamic facilitation between $\gamma$ beads induces the $\beta$ relaxation (sketch (i); Fig.~5c); while the $\alpha$ relaxation arises from \textit{inter}molecular facilitated dynamics on a length-scale $\ell(T)$ set by the average distance between $\beta$ relaxations of size $\sigma\sim M$ (Fig.~5c(ii)).
-Although $\sigma$ increases with $M$, the separation $\ell$ decreases due to the increasing probability of relaxations at the higher $T=T_g$.
+We propose the following scenario for the observed hierarchy, as illustrated in Fig.~5c.
+In regime I, \textit{intra}molecular dynamic facilitation between $\gamma$ relaxation beads, governed by intramolecular barriers, induces the $\beta$ relaxation (sketch (i); Fig.~5c); while the $\alpha$ relaxation arises from \textit{inter}molecular facilitated dynamics, on a length-scale $\ell(T)$ set by the average distance between $\beta$ relaxations of size $\sigma$ that increase with $M$ (Fig.~5c(ii)).
 The semilogarithmic $M$ dependence of $T_g$ and thus $\Delta H_{\alpha}$ in regime I follows from the $\log_{\scriptscriptstyle 10}M$ dependence of $\Delta H_{\beta}$ modulated by the $M$ dependence $\ell(M)/\sigma(M)$.
-For $M\sim M^{\star}$, $\ell\approx \sigma$, leading to effectively \textit{intra}molecular dynamics where $\Delta H_{\alpha}\approx \Delta H_{\beta}$ (Fig.~5c(iii)).
-Subsequently, within regime II the $\alpha$ relaxation arises from \textit{intra}molecular dynamic facilitation between $\beta$ beads (Fig.~5c(iv)), each with an essentially fixed size $\sim M^{\star}$ and activation barrier $\Delta H_{\beta}$.
-For long enough chains, the \textit{intra}molecular $\alpha$ relaxation mechanism becomes kinetically unfavorable (at $M^{\star\star}$), so that within regime III the $\alpha$ relaxation occurs through effectively \textit{inter}molecular facilitation between the $\beta$ beads, akin to the $\alpha$ relaxation within regime I (Fig.~5c(v)).
-For polymers with significant side-chains and thus large packing lengths \cite{fetters1999packing} such as PMMA and PS (Table S4 and Fig. S7; SI), the onset of entanglements for $M\sim M_c$ is likely to hinder the \textit{intra}molecular $\alpha$ relaxation dynamics within regime II; this is consistent with the observations that $M^{\star\star}\approx M_c$ for PMMA and PS, as shown in Fig.~2a-b.

-Our study has been limited to a relatively simple class of polymers; systematic variation of side-groups, inclusion of more complex backbones (such as conjugated polymers), or co-polymerization, form natural extensions to this work.
-Finally, we note that the intramolecular facilitated relaxation mechanism suggested here could provide a much sought-for mechanism to explain the dramatic variation of $T_g$ with film thickness (and $M$) in thin free-standing polymer films observed for both PS and PMMA \cite{forrest2001glass}.
+The ratio $\ell/\sigma$ decreases with $M$ and for $M\sim M^{\star}$, the data suggest $\ell\approx \sigma$, leading to effectively \textit{intra}molecular dynamics where $\Delta H_{\alpha}\approx \Delta H_{\beta}$ (Fig.~5c(iii)).
+Subsequently, within regime II the $\alpha$ relaxation arises from \textit{intra}molecular dynamic facilitation between $\beta$ beads (Fig.~5c(iv)), each with an essentially fixed size $\sim M^{\star}$ and activation barrier $\Delta H_{\beta}$\footnote{we note that the intramolecular facilitated relaxation mechanism suggested here could provide a much sought-for mechanism to explain dramatic effects on $T_g$ with film thickness (and $M$) in thin polymer films, as observed for both PS and PMMA \cite{forrest2001glass,napolitano2017}.}